EloiStree/HelloRC/HelloUnity3D/Workshop_ScratchToUnityXR.md

 - Learn to use ADB and its options to record and configure the phone and their XR headset.
 - Practice by making an Android client that listens to the server information on Android and allows playing a range of code logic of the AI of the participant.

+## Power of a Toolbox:
+- Learn to create a toolbox in Unity3D, publish on GitHub, and release on OpenUPM.
+- Learn to create toolbox groups that can work in reference to each other during the following XR workshop.

 ### XR:
 - Play a range of representative games in VR and XR on Quest 2/3 or other devices available.
   - "XR can't be taught to someone that never tried it"